HaohanTsao/Chinese-sentiment-analysis/README.md

 ## **Data**

-Since our dataset is private, we can't providde the resource
+Since our dataset is private, we can't provide the resource